 The Local News Research Project combines content analysis and digital mapping to explore issues related to local news.
 The project’s news poverty research examines local coverage in Canadian communities at a time when print and broadcast outlets are scaling back, consolidating or closing, and many online news sites are struggling to stay afloat.
 Project initiatives include The Local News Map, a study of how local media covered the 2015 federal election, and research on local news reporting on disadvantaged neighbourhoods.
 Other research has examined the role of ethnic media in shaping newcomers’ sense of place and portrayals of diversity in ethnic newspapers published in the Greater Toronto Area.
 For more information, contact us.

-The Local News Map is a crowd-sourced tool that tracks what is happening to local newspapers, broadcast outlets and online news sites in communities across Canada.
-It displays data going back to 2008, which marked the beginning of a deep recession and a turning point for many previously profitable local news organizations.
-The map is a collaborative project undertaken by Professor April Lindgren, lead investigator for the Local News Research Project at Ryerson University’s School of Journalism, and Associate Professor Jon Corbett, who leads the University of British Columbia’s SpICE Lab (Spatial Information for Community Mapping).
+The Local News Map is a crowd-sourced resource that tracks what is happening to local newspapers, broadcast outlets and online/digital news sources in places across Canada.
+It displays changes to service at local news outlets, including information on the launch/closing of local news organizations along with service increases/reductions going back to 2008.
+The map is a collaborative project undertaken by Professor April Lindgren, lead investigator for the Local News Research Project at Toronto Metropolitan University’s (formerly Ryerson University) School of Journalism, and Associate Professor Jon Corbett, who leads the University of British Columbia’s SpICE Lab (Spatial Information for Community Mapping).
 A summary of the latest map data is available here.